jtagg82/qmk_firmware/keyboards/i9/keymaps/jtagg82/readme.md

-# The default keymap for kheyboard
+# The main keymap I use